 Batman: Arkham Asylum

 For many, Batman: Arkham Asylum will be their first foray into the world of Batman.
-Despite releasing not long after The Dark Knight, Arkham Asylum was not a movie tie-in game.
+Although released shortly after The Dark Knight, Arkham Asylum was not a movie tie-in game.
 Instead, it took players to the titular facility in all its dark, grimy glory.
 Batman’s long-time nemesis, the Joker, manages to take over the asylum, with our hero aiming to wrestle control back over the course of the game.

-Batman: Arkham Asylum pioneered a style of combat that allowed Batman to take on multiple enemies with ease, dodging and retaliating in a satisfying way.
-As the first game in the Arkham franchise, it comes across as a little simplistic nowadays, but Arkham Asylum still fulfils the power fantasy of becoming Batman.
+Batman: Arkham Asylum pioneered a style of combat that allowed Batman to take on multiple enemies easily, dodging and retaliating satisfyingly.
+As the first game in the Arkham franchise, it comes across as a little simplistic nowadays, but Arkham Asylum still fulfills the power fantasy of becoming Batman.
 You’ll also see this free-flowing combat in other superhero games like Marvel’s Spider-Man, making it the most influential game on this list.

 Batman: Arkham City

 Batman: Arkham City takes you out of the asylum into a larger open-world game.
 Much of the gameplay is still familiar to Batman’s escapades in Arkham Asylum, but now with more gadgets and enemy types thrown into the mix.
 An open world also means more side content, breaking up the main story as you encounter new characters — though avoid hunting for every collectible if you want to maintain your sanity.

 This sequel also introduced some new playable characters via DLC— Catwoman, Robin, and Nightwing.
 While the Catwoman DLC was the only one to include more story content, having the option to play as other characters was a nice change of pace.

 Batman: Arkham Knight